gpiwar/suu_spiderpool_project/README.md

 deploy Kubernetes, Spiderpool, and the applications.

 ### Verify Application:
 Access the Kubernetes cluster via kubectl and verify node and pod statuses.
+Change the item variable according to output of 'get pods'.

     kubectl get nodes
     kubectl get pods -A
+    kubectl exec -it {{ item }} -- ip -4 addr show scope global

 Check that Spiderpool has correctly assigned IPs from the defined pools to the pods.

+    ping all ips from pods